OlehKutnyi/CV/Oleh Kutnyi CV.md

 - e-mail okutnyi@gmail.com

 ## 📄Summary
 Hi!
 Welcome to my GitHub here you can find my resume and projects.
 Currently, I’m a third-year student at Kyiv School of Economics(KSE).
 Apart from economics, my studying in university was mainly connected to math and working with data.
 I had courses like Statistics & Probability, Regression Analysis, Econometrics, Data Preparation and Visualisation on R, etc. I am also a fan of the scientific data-driven approach in life and business; that's why I want to begin my career as a data analyst.
 Unfortunately, I don’t have any real working experience in the field, however, I’ve done several projects at university and created a simple project in SQL & Tableau to show some of my skills.
-I'm also currently learning Python (NumPy, Pandas) within my "Intro to AI" (basic ML algorithms) course in the KSE.
+I'm also currently learning Python (NumPy, Pandas, scikit-learn) within my "Intro to AI" (basic ML algorithms) course in the KSE.

 ## 🎯Key Skills
 - SQL